Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Abstract

 \section{Abstract}

-State-Space Models (SSMs) have attracted considerable attention in Image Restoration (IR) due to their ability to scale linearly sequence length while effectively capturing long-distance dependencies.
-However, deploying SSMs to edge devices is challenging due to the constraints in memory, computing capacity, and power consumption, underscoring the need for efficient compression strategies.
-While low-bit quantization is an efficient model compression strategy for reducing size and accelerating IR tasks, SSM suffers substantial performance drops at ultra-low bit-widths (2–4 bits), primarily due to outliers that exacerbate quantization error.
-To address this challenge, we propose \textbf{Q-MambaIR}, an accurate, efficient, and flexible \textbf{Q}uantized \textbf{Mamaba} for \textbf{IR} tasks.
-Specifically, we introduce a Statistical Dynamic-balancing Learnable Scalar (DLS) to dynamically adjust the quantization mapping range, thereby mitigating the peak truncation loss caused by extreme values.
-Furthermore, we design a Range-floating Flexible Allocator (RFA) with an adaptive threshold to flexibly round values.
-This approach preserves high-frequency details and maintains the SSM’s feature extraction capability.
+State-space models (SSMs) have attracted considerable attention for image restoration (IR) tasks due to their ability to scale linearly with sequence length while effectively capturing long-distance dependencies.
+However, deploying SSMs to edge devices is challenging due to constraints in memory, computing capacity, and power consumption, underscoring the need for efficient compression strategies.
+While low-bit quantization is an efficient and hardware-friendly model compression strategy for reducing model size and accelerating IR tasks, SSMs suffer from substantial performance degradation at ultra-low bitwidths (2--4 bits), primarily due to outliers that exacerbate quantization error.
+To address this challenge, we propose {\bf Q-MambaIR}, an accurate, efficient, and flexible {\bf Q}uantized {\bf Mamba} for {\bf IR} tasks.
+Specifically, we introduce a statistical \textit{dynamic-balancing learnable scalar} (DLS) to dynamically adjust the mapping range for activation quantization, thereby mitigating the peak truncation loss caused by extreme values.
+Furthermore, we design a \textit{range-floating flexible allocator} (RFA) with an adaptive threshold to round the values flexibly.
+This approach preserves high-frequency details while maintaining the SSM’s feature extraction capability.
 Notably, RFA also enables pre-deployment weight quantization, striking a balance between computational efficiency and model accuracy.
-Extensive experiments on IR tasks demonstrate that Q-MambaIR consistently outperforms existing quantized SSMs, achieving much higher state-of-the-art (SOTA) accuracy results with only a negligible increase in training computation and storage saving.
+Extensive experiments on IR tasks demonstrate that Q-MambaIR consistently outperforms existing quantized SSMs, establishing the new state-of-the-art (SOTA) accuracy with only negligible additional training computation and storage requirements.
+Code will be released at https://github.com/Areache/Q-MambaIR.